 Professional Writing [pdf]

 Social & Political History [pdf]

 Technical Writing [pdf]

-Students choose their fine arts concentration from among the following schools in CFA: Architecture, Art, Drama or Music.
+Students choose their fine arts concentration from among the following schools in CFA: Architecture, Art, Design, Drama or Music.
 A student must meet entry requirements for the specific CFA school of their choice.
 While in the BCSA Program, a student may change their CFA concentration only if they pass all admission requirements for that particular CFA school.